keepassxreboot/keepassxc-org/blog/_posts/2018-02-24-pwned-database.md

 being in the Pwned database are very, veeeery low and that's only with letters and numbers.
-If we take the full ASCII set (excluding the NULL character), we have *127^30* possible candidates, which is not quite the number of atoms in the universe, but at least Archimedes' estimate for how many grains of sand would fill it.
+If we take the full ASCII set (excluding the NULL character), we have *127^30* possible candidates, which is not quite the number of atoms in the universe, but at least Archimedes' estimate of how many grains of sand would fill it.